jalendport/craft-updatechecker/README.md

 ### Cron Job

-This plugin relies on the controller being hit on a regular basis, this will require a cron job.
-If you aren't familiar with setting up cron jobs I highly recommend using a service such as [SetCronJob](https://www.setcronjob.com)
+This plugin relies on the controller being hit on a regular basis, which will require a cron job.
+If you aren't familiar with setting up cron jobs I highly recommend using a service such as [SetCronJob](https://www.setcronjob.com).

-Note that all HTTP requests must contain the following headers:
+Please note that all HTTP requests must contain the following headers:

 | Header Name | Header Value |
 | ----------- | ------------ |
 | `Accept` | `application/json` |

-You may set the cron job to check for updates as often as you like.
+Feel free to set the cron job to check for updates as often as you like.

 ## Overriding Plugin Settings